 1. Confirm Your Pregnancy with an Ultrasound

-While a pregnancy test shows elevated hormones, an ultrasound is the best way to tell if your pregnancy is viable (living in the uterus).
+While a pregnancy test shows elevated hormones, an ultrasound is the best way to tell if your pregnancy is viable (located in the uterus).
 About one in three early pregnancies will naturally terminate due to miscarriage, blighted ovum, ectopic pregnancy, etc. We can offer you a free ultrasound at Your First Look.

 2. Determine How Far Along You Are (Gestational Age)